Skip to main content

 • carry out research.

-Through research, scientists discover new knowledge.
+Scientists discover new knowledge.

-This knowledge is important for our future.
+This knowledge is important for science and our future.

 A professor stands at a lectern in a lecture hall.
 He looks out at many students seated in rows of desks in the auditorium.